 The Master of Arts in Teaching (MAT) focuses primarily on the advancement of your teaching career.
 This is the degree most often pursued by people who want hands-on teaching experience and are seeking to work directly with students.
 The MAT focuses heavily on advanced coursework in a specific subject to hone your expertise.
 Coursework for the MAT also focuses on pedagogical theory and implementation.
 Essentially, the MAT will teach you how to be a teacher: methodology, stylistic approach, etc. Oftentimes, the Master of Arts in Teaching consists of hands-on experience that places you in a classroom as a student teacher to practice what you are learning.

-Read more about the Master of Arts in Teaching program at USC Rossier School of Education here.
+Read more about our partner the Master of Arts in Teaching program at USC Rossier School of Education here.

 A Master's in Education (M.Ed) is an advanced degree geared more towards moving beyond the classroom and into the education system itself.
 Certified teachers and aspiring teachers can pursue an M.Ed and still remain in the classroom, but the Master's in Education allows for a broader range within the educational sphere.
 The M.Ed. is divided into three majors, or focuses, around different aspects of education: